Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Gymnopus subnudus

 Gymnopus subnudus

-[ Basidiomycetes > Agaricales > Tricholomataceae > Gymnopus . . . ]
+[ Basidiomycetes > Agaricales > Marasmiaceae > Gymnopus . . . ]

 by Michael Kuo

 Gymnopus subnudus, also known as Collybia subnuda, is definitely an LBM ("Little Brown Mushroom")--and not a very thrilling one, at that.
-Microscopic examination is probably required to identify it with certainty (see the details below), but its habitat on sticks and logs, wrinkled brownish cap with a widely lined mature margin, distant or subdistant gills, and frequently bitter taste help narrow down the possibilities.
-The cap is small, measuring under 4 cm; several similar Gymnopus species are usually larger when mature.
+Microscopic examination is probably required to identify it with certainty (see the details below), but its habitat on leaf litter, wrinkled brownish cap with a widely lined mature margin, distant or subdistant gills, and frequently bitter taste help narrow down the possibilities.
+Gymnopus dichrous is a dead ringer for Gymnopus subnudus--but it grows from sticks, logs, and stumps (rather than leaf litter) and features different cheilocystidia.

 Mating studies done by Murphy (1997) determined two groups of Gymnopus subnudus in eastern North America that were incapable of mating, despite sharing similar morphology and nearly identical DNA sequences.